brandonhenness/SBCTC.InventoryUpdater/README.md

     ./SBCTC.InventoryUpdater.ps1
     ```
 3. A file dialog will prompt you to select the CSV file containing the inventory data.
+4. After selecting the CSV file, you will be asked to authenticate to the SharePoint server.
+Use the email associated with your account on the SBCTC SharePoint server.

 #### Option 2: Using the Right-Click Menu